You are here

-- Technology transfer agreements from U-M Tech Transfer (if applicable)
+- Technology transfer agreements from U-M Innovation Partnerships (if applicable)

 - Company profiles for U-M start-ups in M-Inform (if applicable)

 In general, the COI offices review the situation created by the combination of the external entity, your activity with that external entity, and your sponsored research conducted at or through the University of Michigan to identify if a potential conflict of interest exists.

 Specifically, the COI offices evaluate your disclosure of outside activities, including:

 - Ownership interest in a company or business, including equity, stock, or stock options

-- Intellectual property rights or interests, including license and option agreements made through U-M Tech Transfer for technology, etc. developed at U-M, and non-UM patents, copyrights, and royalties
+- Intellectual property rights or interests, including license and option agreements made through U-M Innovation Partnerships for technology, etc. developed at U-M, and non-UM patents, copyrights, and royalties

 If a COI office requires additional information in order to identify if a potential conflict of interest exists, you will receive an email with a link to the online Research Certification (RC) in M-Inform.
 Using the RC, you answer a series of questions to provide detail to the COI office via the M-Inform system (see References & Resources below for downloadable instructions).